PaperVoyager : Building Interactive Web with Visual Language Models: Benchmark for PaperVoyager

 \paragraph{Stage 1: Expert Mechanism Extraction.} For each selected topic, a PhD-level domain expert meticulously studies the originating research paper to identify the core mechanisms that benefit most from interactive exploration.
 The expert determines the critical abstract concepts (e.g., algorithmic steps, physical dynamics, or system state transitions) and maps them to concrete user interactions.
 This phase produces a detailed interaction blueprint specifying the required interactive modules, key manipulative parameters (e.g., UI controls such as sliders and buttons), and the expected visual feedback that confirms conceptual understanding.

-\paragraph{Stage 2: Synthesis Web Code.} Translating conceptual blueprints into complex multi-module web applications is highly non-trivial.
-Based on the interaction blueprint, human experts design specialized and highly detailed prompts.
-These expert-crafted prompts are then used to drive Claude Code, an advanced code-specialized large language model, to synthesize the foundational web programming elements.
-Claude Code generates the initial React and TypeScript components, formulates the interactive logic, and drafts the visual layouts for each module.
+\paragraph{Stage 2: Synthesis Web Code.} Translating conceptual blueprints into complex multi-module web applications is highly non-trivial and requires substantial engineering effort.
+Based on the interaction blueprint, human experts first define the target functionality, interaction behavior, and visual requirements for each module.
+Code-specialized language models are then used only as engineering assistants to accelerate the initial implementation of React and TypeScript components.
+The resulting drafts are manually inspected, revised, and standardized by human experts to ensure that they faithfully implement the intended paper mechanisms and interactive behaviors.

+Importantly, these reference implementations are used only to define the desired functional behavior of each task, rather than to provide code-level or style-level targets for model evaluation.
+Generated systems are evaluated according to functionality-oriented criteria, including checklist coverage and interaction reliability, rather than similarity to any particular implementation produced during benchmark construction.

 \paragraph{Stage 3: Verification and Refinement.} To ensure the highest level of pedagogical fidelity and technical correctness, the LLM-generated code is not used as-is.
 In this final stage, domain experts conduct rigorous manual verification and refinement.
 They systematically test the generated interactive systems, debug logic errors, and refine UI/UX details.
 Most importantly, experts carefully adjust the underlying state transition logic to guarantee strict behavioral consistency with the mathematical or algorithmic definitions in the original paper.
 This manual polishing process yields the artifact-level source code that serves as the gold-standard ground truth for our benchmark evaluation.